-- Significant intersections have been verified by alternate Sandfire personnel. - No twinned holes are being drilled as part of this programme. - Primary data is captured on field Toughbook laptops using Logchief[TM] Software.
+- Significant intersections have been verified by alternate Sandfire personnel. - No twinned holes are being drilled as part of this programme. - Primary data is captured on field Toughbook laptops using LogchiefTM Software.
 The software has validation routines and data is then imported into a secure central database. - The primary data is always kept and is never replaced by adjusted or interpreted data.

-Money 1103 pect Drining Opdate Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down- hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
 Specification of the grid system used.
 Quality and adequacy of topographic control.
 The Sandfire Survey team undertakes survey works under the guidelines of best industry practice.
 All drill collars are accurately surveyed using RTK GPS system within +/-50mm of accuracy (X, Y, Z).
 Coordinates are based on control previously established by MHR Surveyors which was derived by ties into the Government SSM/BM network.
 Downhole surveys are completed by gyroscopic downhole methods at regular intervals.
 Coordinate and azimuth are reported in MGA 94 Zone 50.
 Topographic control was established from aerial photography using a series of 33 surveyed control points.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
-TLDD0004A was the first drill hole to intersect the modelled EM plate.
-TLDD0005 has intersected massive sulphide mineralisation approximately 70 metres along strike to the south-west from the massive sulphide mineralisation intersected in drill hole TLD0004A.
-TLRC0004 has intersected massive sulphide mineralisation approximately 135 metres along strike to the south-west from the massive sulphide intersection reported in TLDD0005.
-It is not possible to make any conclusion regarding sample spacing and distribution.
+TLDD0005 has intersected massive sulphide mineralisation approximately 80 metres along strike to the south east from the massive sulphide mineralisation intersected in drill hole TLD0004A.
 No sample compositing has been applied to these exploration results.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 No significant orientation based sampling bias is known at this time.
-Drill holes are oriented to intersect a modelled EM plate and/or interpreted stratigraphy.
+Drill holes TLDD0004A and TLDD0005 were oriented to intersect a modelled EM plate.
 The drill holes may not necessarily be perpendicular to the orientation of the intersected mineralisation.
 All reported intervals are downhole intervals, not true widths.
 Sample security The measures taken to ensure sample security.
 Sandfire ensures appropriate security measures are taken to dispatch samples to the laboratory.
 Chain of custody of samples is being managed by Sandfire Resources NL.
 Samples are stored onsite and transported to laboratory by a licence transport company in sealed bulka bags.
 The laboratory receipts received samples against the sample dispatch documents and issues a reconciliation report for every sample batch.
 Audits or reviews The results of any audits or reviews of sampling techniques and data.
-Sandfire have not completed any external audits or reviews of the sampling techniques and data
+The Sandfire sampling techniques and data collection processes are of industry standard and have been subjected to multiple internal and external reviews.

-Section 2 Reporting of Exploration Results

-(Criteria in this section apply to all succeeding sections)
+Section 2 Reporting of Exploration Results (Criteria in this section apply to all succeeding sections)